XXHolic/style-guide/README.md

 ## Note
 - Please install Dependence first.
 We have used [commitlint][url-res-commitlint].
-- Please use english in commit.
+- Please write commit message in english.